lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 If value in R7 is negative or zero, PC = value in RB BRV R7 NZ RB    #  $E7B6

+If both carry and overflow flags are **NOT** set, jump to address in RB BRF - RB        #  $F0B0
+If carry flag is set, jump to address in RB
+BRF C RB        #  $F0B1
+If overflow flag is set, jump to address in RB
+BRF V RB        #  $F0B2
 ```